dmr059/SubMenuProgramming/README.md

 ## SubMenu Console Navigation

-This is a simple console-based C++ application demonstrating menu-driven navigation using functions and basic input validation.
+This is a console-based C++ application demonstrating menu-driven navigation using functions and basic input validation.

 Key features: